kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 ![Camera focus and aperture adjustment](./images/finish_line_camera.jpg "Camera focus and aperture adjustment")

-While watching the CrossMgrVideo preview window, open the cover of the camera enclosure and gently rotate the aperture ring (this is the part in the middle of the lens that does not have a locking 'peg' on it).
-(The focus and zoom settings should not normally require adjustment).
-Ensure the camera is correctly aligned with the finish line after closing the cover.
+- While watching the CrossMgrVideo preview window, open the cover of the camera enclosure and gently rotate the aperture ring.
+(This is the part in the middle of the lens that does not have a locking 'peg' on it.
+The focus and zoom settings should not normally require adjustment.)
+- Ensure the camera is correctly aligned with the finish line** after closing the cover.

 ### Power failure

 If AC power (eg. from a generator or inverter) fails, the laptop will continue to operate on its internal battery.
 The laptop powers the camera and Trigger-O-Matic (or sprint timer unit), and should be sufficient for a couple of hours.
-If a USB-C power bank that is able to power a laptop is available, there is a dongle in the laptop bag to adapt USB-C to the tiny Acer DC barrel jack.
+If a USB-C power bank that is able to power a laptop is available, there is an adaptor in the laptop bag to convert USB-C to the tiny Acer DC barrel jack.

 The RFID tag reader, wireless router and GPS time source are powered by a redundant power supply.
 If a DC (battery) source is present, they will continue to operate on DC power when the AC power fails.
 If enabled, the AC power failure alarm should sound, and CrossMgrImpinj will pop up a warning message.
 The race clock is powered by AC power alone, and will cease functioning.

 ![AC power failure](./images/AC_power_failure.jpg "AC power failure")

-To avoid risk of damage from voltage fluctuations, **disconnect all the timing equipment before attempting to restart a generator**.
+- To avoid risk of damage from voltage fluctuations, **disconnect all the timing equipment before attempting to restart a generator**.
 Reconnect only after the generator output has stabilised.

-If power to the tag reader and router was completely lost, keep an eye on CrossMgrImpinj and make sure the connection is restored on boot-up (the old laptop had a quirk in its Ethernet driver whereby the USB dongle needed to be hot-plugged before it would bring up the connection).
+- If power to the tag reader and router was completely lost, keep an eye on CrossMgrImpinj and make sure the connection to the tag reader is restored on boot-up (the old laptop had a quirk in its Ethernet driver whereby the USB dongle needed to be hot-plugged before it would bring up the connection).

-When AC power is successfully restored, remember to re-enable the power failure alarm for next time.
+- When AC power is successfully restored, remember to re-enable the power failure alarm for next time.

-If the redundant power supply fails, the router (15V, centre positive) and tag reader (24V, centre positive) may be powered by their own wall-wart adaptors.
+- If the redundant power supply fails, the router (15V, centre positive) and tag reader (24V, centre positive) may be powered by their own wall-wart adaptors.
 The tag reader may also be powered using 802.3af Power-over-Ethernet from a suitable 48V injector or POE switch.

 ### Results look wrong